ldbchan/go/notes.md

 }
 ```

-- switch without a condition can be used as a clean way to replace if-els
+- switch without a condition can be used as a clean way to replace if-else chains
-e chains

 ```go
 t := time.Now()

 switch {
 case t.Hour() < 12:
     fmt.Println("Good morning!")